Die Trying (novel): Plot

 When word reaches Borken of Bell's murder, Reacher is put on trial.
 Learning that he will be executed, Holly escapes her room by killing the guard and taking his rifle.
 She confronts Borken, only to find herself facing the entire militia.
 Borken urges his followers to not fire on her, knowing he will lose his leverage if she dies.
 When Holly threatens to kill herself if Reacher dies, Borken is forced to commute his sentence.
 Instead, Reacher begins five years of hard labor.

-As punishment, Reacher and Holly are forced to bury Jackson, who Borken had previously crucified; Reacher suspects something big is about to happen.
-Meanwhile, the FBI figures out where the location of the militia.
+As punishment, Reacher and Holly are forced to bury Jackson, who Borken had previously crucified; Meanwhile, the FBI discovers the location of the militia.
 When the President, fearing political fallout from a bloodbath, refuses to authorize an attack, McGrath and his men go rogue, setting up camp near the compound.
 That night, Reacher sneaks out of his cabin and into an abandoned mine, where he finds trucks carrying missiles.

 The next morning, as he returns to the compound, Reacher rescues McGrath, who was caught trying to break into the camp, thus proving his innocence in Holly's kidnapping.
 The two realize that either Brogan or Milosevic is a mole working for Borken in exchange for money.
 They stalk the compound to save Holly, exposing and killing Brogan in the process.
-Borken drags Holly outside while her father watches on a spy plane camera feed and tries to force her father to give in to his demands.
+Borken drags Holly outside and tries to force her father, who is watching through a spy plane camera feed, to give in to his demands.
 With a sniper rifle stolen from the ammo cabin, Reacher shoots him dead.
 Milosevic reveals himself as a second mole and takes Holly hostage, but Holly manages to kill him.

 As the FBI round up the remaining militia members and demolish the compound, Reacher discovers that Holly's cabin is not actually filled with dynamite and realizes that Borken sent Stevie, the last surviving kidnapper, to San Francisco to detonate it in the middle of a Fourth of July celebration.
 Everyone gets in a helicopter; Reacher manages to shoot and destroy the truck on time.
 Learning that Holly and McGrath have feelings for each other, Reacher sadly says goodbye to her and is left to hitchhike down a highway.